Season 3 / Episode 25

 This was a real email, sent to a member of the OHHDL at 8:14 a.m. on September 18th, 2008.
 Pretty innocent stuff, right?
 Nothing to raise any red flags.

 In transition from the sender’s computer to the OHHDL, GhostNet hackers managed to attach a malicious payload to this email.
 All else being totally legitimate, once the recipient clicked on the file his computer was infected.
-This was some next-level spear phishing, and occurred in many instances during the GhostNet affair.
+This was some next-level spear phishing and occurred in many instances during the GhostNet affair.

-The hackers also created spear phishing emails the old-fashioned way, though–by writing them themselves–and had a couple of very helpful means for gathering data on what sorts of content would make for the most convincing product.
+The hackers also created spear-phishing emails the old-fashioned way, though–by writing them themselves–and had a couple of very helpful means for gathering data on what sorts of content would make for the most convincing product.
 One path they could’ve taken would’ve been to leverage the fact that many of those same monks with administration positions in the OHHDL were also involved in other online activities, such as discussion forums.
 The hackers may have originally found helpful contextual bits and pieces–names of people and groups, common interests and projects, and other such information–useful for making phishing emails sound extra legitimate.
-It’s also quite possible that the hackers first broke into the OHHDL mail backend through compromising their servers, or guessing passwords.
+It’s also quite possible that the hackers first broke into the OHHDL mail backend through compromising their servers or guessing passwords.
 Either way, we know now that once the attackers had successfully penetrated even their first victim’s email history, they had plenty to go on from there: most notably the addresses of people he’d emailed, and the types of things he’d talked about in those emails.
 The attackers worked their way out from there: sending the malware to more people in the system, and particularly aiming for those at the top.

 Monks may be trained in resisting temptations, but email is not covered in the Buddhist scriptures..
 They often don’t have the resources or training of, say, an official state office.
 One University of Cambridge study, for example, noted that “some passwords chosen by monks were easily broken with a dictionary attack” using John the Ripper, a free password-cracking software, “in about 15 minutes.”
-Let’s face it: monks tend to be a peaceful people, perhaps to a fault when it comes to something like this.
+Let’s face it: monks tend to be peaceful people, perhaps to a fault when it comes to something like this.
 So when the hackers laid a trap, the prey waltzed right in.

 When you, the monk, click on this .doc or PDF attachment, you unknowingly download GhostRAT–the name researchers gave to the malware itself underpinning the GhostNet infrastructure: RAT is short for ‘remote access trojan’.
-The code downloads itself, slipping in through what were, at the time, otherwise unseen security vulnerabilities in Microsoft Office and Adobe Acrobat, and then has your computer covertly communicate with a host server back in China.
+The code downloads itself, slipping in through what were, at the time, otherwise unseen security vulnerabilities in Microsoft Office and Adobe Acrobat, and then have your computer covertly communicate with a host server back in China.
 Sometimes this point in the process causes a flash onscreen, or a crash of the application–part of why the monks were able to pick up on something being wrong–but oftentimes it occurs seamlessly, without the user’s knowledge.
 At that point, a hacker will have free reign to do whatever they wish with your machine–their powers including, but not limited to: covertly turning on your webcam and microphone, keystroke logging, spying on your documents and other data, application processes, and downloading further malware.

 When the Toronto team set up a honeypot–intentionally downloading the malware in order to learn more about it–this is exactly what they found.
-They observed, in real time, as someone took over the computer, requested information about their location and technical specifications, and then searched through directories such as “My Documents”.
+They observed, in real-time, as someone took over the computer, requested information about their location and technical specifications, and then searched through directories such as “My Documents”.
 But figuring out how GhostRAT worked did more than give the researchers quality technical information on the malicious code.
 It also provided further evidence to who may have been behind it…

 Take two hypothetical scenarios.